-In general, I would also recommend to stick to organic, natural peanut butter, which dogs will love and it's going to be completely safe.
-Many of my home cooked dog food recipes include peanut butter in both meals and treats, such as this one, this, this and this.
+In general, I would also recommend sticking to organic, natural peanut butter, which dogs will love and it's going to be completely safe.
+Many of my home-cooked dog food recipes include peanut butter in both meals and treats, such as this one, this, this, and this.

 Be Mindful of Existing Health Conditions

 Even when feeding safe nuts to dogs, you need to stay vigilant.
-Just like with any recipe, or ingredient, or drug, or even commercial kibble, observe your pet for any signs of sensitivities when feeding nuts.
+Just like with any recipe or ingredient, drug, or even commercial kibble, observe your pet for any signs of sensitivities when feeding nuts.

 Be mindful that when using nuts like peanuts and chestnuts, the above recommendation is for healthy adult dogs only, and those that do not suffer from certain conditions.
 In some cases, even safe nuts may be more dangerous.